A new study has confirmed the benefits of mindfulness-based therapy for treating people with recurring depression.

 The researchers said that MBCT worked equally well regardless of age, sex, education, relationship status, age at onset of depression and previous episodes.
 In patients with the most severe symptoms of depression, MBCT worked better than other treatments.

-This is not the first study to recognize the benefits of meditation, specifically MBCT.
+Given the popularity of working with a licensed therapist, this is not the first study to recognize the benefits of meditation, specifically MBCT.
 In April 2015, Anti Media reported on a study published in The Lancet medical journal which found that MBCT may be just as effective as pharmaceuticals when it comes to preventing chronic depression relapse.
 Researchers at Britain’s Oxford University and Plymouth University Peninsula Schools of Medicine and Dentistry conducted the first large-scale study to compare the treatment of chronic depression with MBCT and anti-depressants.
 They found very little difference in the results of the two different treatments, including a minimal difference in the cost of the mindfulness training versus the constant use of pharmaceuticals.

 The researchers studied 424 adults with recurrent major depression who were on maintenance anti-depressant drugs.
 The adults were randomly told to either continue taking their medications or to wean off the pills and receive MBCT.
 The mindfulness group participated in daily home practice as well as eight group therapy sessions.
 After two years, both groups reported nearly identical relapse rates – 44 percent for the meditators and 47 percent for the pill poppers.

 “These results suggest a new choice for the millions of people with recurrent depression on repeat prescriptions,” Willem Kuyken of Oxford University told Reuters.

 The study offers some hope for those who suffer from depression yet do not want to become another supporter of the Pharmaceutical Industrial-Complex.
 With more than 350 million people worldwide diagnosed with depression, we hope that more people will opt for meditation over pills.